ni/nimble/packages/nimble-components/src/select/specs/filterable-select-hld.md

 #### Dynamic options

-The `filterMode: dynamic` option allows clients to dynamically supply list options to the `select` control in response to user search text, by subscribing to the `filter-input` event.
+The `filterMode: manual` option expects clients to dynamically supply `list-option`s to the `Select` component in response to user search text, by subscribing to the `filter-input` event.

 ```ts
 interface SelectFilterInputEventDetail {